-A lot of Dark Angel‘s success is thanks to its brilliant lead, Max Guevara, a genetically engineered supersoldier with zingers and attitude to spare.
+A lot of Dark Angel’s success is thanks to its brilliant protagonist, Max Guevara, a genetically engineered supersoldier with zingers and attitude to spare.
 Sure she’s stunning, but she’s also cool, resourceful, and the ultimate badass in every sense of the word.
-I was impressed by how effectively the pilot showcased her entire skill-set by organically integrating them into the plot.
-From her zooming pupils and cat-like agility to her superhuman strength and speed, Max is a downright awesome protagonist.
-A lot of what makes Max fantastic as a heroine isn’t just her strength, but her astonishing intelligence.
-In the pilot alone she carries out an elaborate plot in which she turns Bruno on Sonrisa, fakes getting shot into a pool, purposely makes sure Lydecker overhears Sophie’s location (so he can do the fighting for her), and escapes the fortified perimeter in one of his agent’s attire.
-Incredible.
+It’s impressive how effectively the pilot showcases her entire skill-set by organically integrating them into the plot.
+From her zooming pupils and cat-like agility to her superhuman strength and speed, Max is a downright awesome heroine.

 A lot has been said about Jessica Alba since she rose to prominence on Dark Angel.
-Suffice to say, she hasn’t had the most acclaimed career since then.
 She’s become a mega-star of course, but has selected projects with thinly written roles that never properly displayed her talent.
 And yes I believe Dark Angel proves the girl is talented.
-She owns the role of Max and it’s a shame she hasn’t played such a memorable character since.
-Max actually ties Sydney Bristow and Buffy Summers as one of my all time favorite heroines, and Alba’s excellent performance is responsible for a lot of that.
+She owns the role of Max and it’s a shame she hasn’t played a character as memorable as this.

-Michael Weatherly is quite great as Logan Cale, the idealistic cyber-journalist (and the notorious Eyes-Only).
-He’s the perfect foil for Max, and their chemistry is immediately electrifying (Weatherly and Alba were engaged for several years thanks to the show so that’s the icing on the cake).
+As the idealistic cyber-journalist Logan Cale (and the notorious Eyes-Only), Michael Weatherly is the perfect foil for Max, and their chemistry is immediately electrifying (Weatherly and Alba were engaged for several years thanks to the show so that’s the icing on the cake).
 Their partnership is a genius decision from a writing standpoint because his missions supply standalone plots, while her ongoing quest for her siblings provides the show with an exciting and thoroughly intriguing mythology.

 As for the rest of the cast, John Savage is enormously imposing as Donald Lydecker, the frightening antagonist of the piece.
 He truly makes you fear for Max’s life as he attempts to track her whereabouts across Seattle.
 The fact that we see him shoot one of his own kids makes him all the more terrifying.
 Valarie Rae Miller is also a standout as Max’s best friend Original Cindy.
-She capably embodies the character’s no-holds barred yet hilarious take on life whose lesbianism doesn’t necessarily define her.
+She capably embodies the character’s hilarious take on life with a sexual identity that doesn’t necessarily define her.
 The rest of the Jam Pony crew including Sketchy, Herbal and Normal get some okay moments but nothing too substantial yet.

-– Of course Max has to have her Kryptonite: she’s prone to violent seizures coupled with disturbing flashbacks of her traumatic childhood in captivity.
+– The pilot reveals Max’s Kryptonite: she’s prone to violent seizures coupled with disturbing flashbacks of her traumatic childhood in captivity.

-– Unfortunately, the CGI is obviously extremely dated for 2013, particularly with the hoverdrones and the shots of Max on top of the Needle.
-Funnily enough, the effects on Once Upon A Time aren’t that much better.
+– As expected, the CGI is extremely dated particularly with the hoverdrones and the shots of Max on top of the Needle.

-– I’m a big fan of Max’s voiceovers as very few shows can make them work (Arrow is terrible, Desperate Housewives was my favorite).
+– I’m a big fan of Max’s voiceovers as very few shows can make them work.
 Max’s musings are sarcastic and always witty.

 – It’s hilarious that Lydia is none other than Pam from True Blood!
 I love Kristin Bauer Van Straten and she’s hilariously campy here.

-– Max zooming through the streets of Seattle on her Kawasaki Ninja motorcycle?
-Just perfect.
+– Love the shots of Max zooming through the streets of Seattle on her Kawasaki Ninja.

-– So Max is trying to track down Hanna, a woman who helped her escape.
-Hmm…
+– A little exposition: Max is trying to track down Hanna, a woman who helped her escape many years ago.

 – The dialogue on this show is so darn distinct.
 It’s a funky concoction that takes some time getting used to, but nonetheless feels very unique.

-– David Nutter’s direction is impeccable with grand sweeping shots throughout the hour particularly during Max’s magnificent jump that lands her on top of Logan’s penthouse.
+– David Nutter’s direction is impeccable with grand sweeping shots throughout the hour.
+Most memorable is Max’s magnificent jump that lands her on top of Logan’s penthouse.

-– The highlight of the hour for me is Max robbing Logan’s home.
+– Everything about the sequence involving Max robbing Logan’s home is excellent.
 From discovering his Eyes-Only identity and pummeling “the side of beef”, to being held at gunpoint by Logan and crashing out the window, it’s all way too epic.

 – Max teaching Lydia a lesson by dangling her outside the building is insanely satisfying.
-Although, I’m not too sure what to make of her “say I understand” shtick since we never hear from it again.
+Although, I’m not too sure what to make of her “say I understand” shtick since we never hear from it again throughout the rest of the show’s run.

 – The pilot’s most emotionally-charged sequence just might be Logan flirting with Max in front of the mirror and then turning the tables and confronting her about her identity.
 The bickering, the staging, it’s all pretty perfect.